-According to the 2010 U.S. Census, the total population of the White Mountain Apache Tribe Region was 13,409, of whom 2,003 were children ages birth to five years.
-Over one-third (38%) of the 3,301 households in the region had one or more children in this age range.
-The proportion of households with young children in the region is higher than that in all Arizona reservations combined (26%) and Arizona (16%).
-The number of births per year in the region has gradually increased from 288 in calendar year 2013 to 314 births in calendar year 2017, the last year for which data are available.
+According to the 2010 U.S. Census, the total population of the Hualapai Tribe Region was 1,335, of whom 197 were children ages birth to five years.
+About one-third (34%) of the 362 households in the region had one or more children ages birth to five years.
+The proportion of households with young children in the Hualapai Region is higher than the rate for all Arizona reservations combined (26%), Mohave County (11%), and Arizona (16%).

-Almost all children ages birth to four in the White Mountain Apache Tribe Region (97%) are American Indian.
+Almost all the children ages birth to four in the Hualapai Tribe Region (99%) are American Indian.
 This proportion is higher than that in all Arizona reservations combined (92%) and substantially higher than in the state (6%).
-In addition, the majority of adults in the region (94%) are American Indian, compared to only four percent of Arizona adults who identify that way.
-In 2017, nearly all of the 314 births in the region (98%) were to mothers who identify as American Indian.
+Similarly, the majority of adults in the region identify as American Indian (92%), while in Arizona only four percent of adult residents identify that way.
+The proportion of birth in the region to mothers who are American Indian (89%) reflects the overall demographics of the area.

-Nearly half (49%) of individuals ages five or older in the region speak a language other than English or Spanish at home.
-This proportion is comparable to that in all Arizona reservations combined (50%), but notably higher than the state rate (6%).
-The region also has a high Englishlanguage proficiency.
-Only five percent of the population (ages 5 and older) speak another language at home and do not speak English "very well," compared to all Arizona reservations combined (13%).
-Similarly, the percentage of limited English-speaking households in the region (5%) is lower than in all Arizona reservations combined (12%).
-About half of young children in the White Mountain Apache Tribe Region (52%) live in households with either one parent or stepparent.
-A higher proportion of young children in the region live in households with two parents or step-parents compared to children in all Arizona reservations combined (37% vs 27%).
-Of the 1,628 children (ages 0-17) living in a grandparent's household, about two-thirds (65%) live with a grandparent who is responsible for them, a higher proportion that in all Arizona reservations (55%) and the state (51%).
+More than one-third (35%) of individuals ages five or older in the region speak a language other than English or Spanish at home.
+This proportion is lower than that in all Arizona reservations combined (50%), but much higher than the state rate (6%).
+The Hualapai Tribe Region has a high English-language proficiency.
+Five percent of the population five and older speak another language at home and do not speak English "very well."

+A higher proportion of young children in the Hualapai Tribe Region live in households with two parents or step-parents compared to children in all Arizona reservations combined (38% vs 27%).
+Of the 129 children (ages 0-17) living in a grandparent's household, close to three-quarters (70%) live with a grandparent who is responsible for them.